jfantell/SingleStream/README.md

 The git repo for SingleStream is located at: https://github.com/jfantell/SingleStream (Master repo is called "gh-pages")

-The SingleStream Application is currently being hosted at the following IP Address:
-107.170.28.94:80 (Digital Ocean is the hosting service)

 The midterm and final presentations, initial project proposal, and a project conclusion/review are also featured in the git repo.

 **** App Architecture ****